 Notice to the borrower.
 The trustee mails the notice of sale to the borrower by certified mail within five business days after recording it.
 (Ariz.
 Rev. Stat. § 33-809(C)).

-Notice to the public.
-The trustee also publishes the notice of sale in a newspaper for four consecutive weeks, posts it on the property at least 20 days before sale, and posts the notice in the court building.
+Notice by publication.
+The trustee also publishes the notice of sale in a newspaper for four consecutive weeks, posts it on the property at least 20 days before sale (if posting can be accomplished without a breach of the peace), and posts the notice in the court building.
 (Ariz.
 Rev. Stat. § 33-808).

-Arizona law permits a borrower to reinstate a defaulted loan up to 5:00 p.m. on the last day, other than a Saturday or legal holiday, before the sale date.
+Arizona law permits a borrower to reinstate a defaulted loan before 5:00 p.m. mountain standard time on the last day, other than a Saturday or legal holiday, before the sale date.
 (Ariz.
 Rev. Stat. § 33-813).

-Arizona, however, does not have a law permitting the former owner to redeem the home after a nonjudicial foreclosure.
+Some states also provide foreclosed borrowers with a redemption period after the foreclosure sale, during which they can buy back the home.
+Arizona, however, doesn't have a law permitting the former owner to redeem the home after a nonjudicial foreclosure.
 (Ariz.
 Rev. Stat.
 Ann. § 33-811(E)).

-Deficiency judgments in Arizona.
-Under Arizona law, the bank can't get a deficiency judgment after a nonjudicial foreclosure if the property is:
+In Arizona, the lender can't get a deficiency judgment after a nonjudicial foreclosure if the property is: